A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild: Related Work

-\PAR{Joint frame interpolation and enhancement.} Pan~\etal~\cite{edi_pan} formulate the Event Double Integral (EDI) deblurring model, which is derived from the definition of image blur and the measurement mechanism of event cameras, and perform both image deblurring and frame interpolation by accumulating events and applying the intensity changes within the exposure time and from the key frame to the synthesized frames, respectively.
+Pan~\etal~\cite{edi_pan} formulate the Event Double Integral (EDI) deblurring model, which is derived from the definition of image blur and the measurement mechanism of event cameras, and perform both image deblurring and frame interpolation by accumulating events and applying the intensity changes within the exposure time and from the key frame to the synthesized frames, respectively.
 This seminal work optimizes the model by minimizing an energy function but is limited by practical issues in the measurement mechanism of event cameras, e.g.\ accumulated noise, dynamic contrast thresholds and missing events.
-Based on EDI, Wang~\etal~\cite{wang2019event} introduced a differentiable model and a residual learning denoising model to improve the result.
-Recently, Zhang~\etal~\cite{zhang2022unifying} and Paredes-Valles~\etal~\cite{paredes2021back} identify the relationship between the events and the latent sharp image, and apply it to self-supervised event-based image reconstruction and image deblurring.
+Based on EDI, a differentiable model and a residual learning denoising model to improve the result is introduced in~\cite{wang2019event}.
+Recent works~\cite{zhang2022unifying,paredes2021back,bao2023improving,sun2023event} identify the relationship between the events and the latent sharp image, and apply it to self-supervised event-based image reconstruction and image deblurring.
 However, the above works on joint frame interpolation and deblurring predict the latent frames with a two-stage deblurring+interpolation approach, which limits the performance of VFI.